Aphrodite of Knidos – The Most Copied Statue in the World

 The origin of the Medici Venus is unknown and hardly anything is known about it before the Renaissance.

-The Statue was exiled from Rome, by Pope Innocent XI, who had it sent to Florence in 1677, as he thought the lewd statue would corrupt the citizens of Rome.
+The Statue was exiled from Rome, by Pope Innocent XI, who had it sent to Florence in 1677, as he thought the unclothed statue would corrupt the citizens of Rome.

 In Florence it was placed in the Uffizi, where it became a high point of the Grand Tour, revered as one of the few great antique statues to have survived.

-After Napoleon’s fall, the Medici Venus, returned home to Florence in 1815.
+After the fall of Napoleon the Medici Venus returned home to Florence in 1815.

 The Medici Venus is housed in the Uffizi Gallery, Florence, Italy.